 To capture soil moisture and soil temperature, we used daily (0:00 UTC retrieval) 9-km resolution surface (0-5 cm depth) and rootzone (0-100 cm) soil moisture and soil temperature estimates from the SMAP Level 4 Soil Moisture (L4SM) "analysis update" product (Reichle et al., 2019) (Table 1).
-SMAP L4SM assimilates satellite-observed L-band (1.41 GHz) microwave

-- 185 brightness temperature (sensitive to moisture in the upper layers of the soil and vegetation) into a hydrological model forced with instrumental precipitation observations (Reichle et al., 2019).
+SMAP L4SM assimilates satellite-observed L-band (1.41 GHz) microwave brightness temperature (sensitive to moisture in the upper layers of the soil and vegetation) into a hydrological model forced with instrumental precipitation observations (Reichle et al., 2019).
 While soil moisture (rather than soil temperature) is more directly related to the L-band microwave signal and is the primary retrieval objective for L4SM (Reichle et al., 2017), we also chose to use soil temperature estimates due to the strong dependence of soil respiration (and thus NEE) on soil temperature (Curiel Yuste et al., 2007) and its use in other SMAP-based carbon models (Jones et al., 2017).
-For site-level calibration and - 190 evaluation, we retrieved soil moisture and temperature from the grid cell nearest to each tower.
-We note, however, that unlike MODIS resolutions (500 or 1,000 meter), the 9-km SMAP resolution is much coarser than the typical ~1 km2 (or smaller) eddy covariance footprint (Chu et al., 2021), so the SMAP soil moisture/temperature estimates used here represent a larger areaintegrated average that may not be perfectly representative of conditions inside the flux footprint.
+For site-level calibration and evaluation, we retrieved soil moisture and temperature from the grid cell nearest to each tower.
+We note, however, that unlike MODIS resolutions (500 or 1,000 meter), the 9-km SMAP resolution is much coarser than the typical ~1 km (or smaller) eddy covariance footprint (Chu et al., 2021), so the SMAP soil moisture/temperature estimates used here represent a larger areaintegrated average that may not be perfectly representative of conditions inside the flux footprint.
 For regional analyses, we resampled the SMAP L4SM products to match the 0.05° MODIS CMG resolution using the nearest neighbor.
-In 2019, SMAP

-- 195 went into "Safe Mode" from June 19 through July 23 (Reichle et al., 2022), during which the L4SM model could not assimilate microwave brightness temperature and model estimates would have come solely from the hydrological model forced with meteorological observations.
-Because this only affects two partial months, we chose to retain soil moisture and temperature estimates during this period, though this may result in slightly higher error or bias in our monthly DrylANNd carbon and water flux estimates for June and July 2019. - 200
+In 2019, SMAP went into "Safe Mode" from June 19 through July 23 (Reichle et al., 2022), during which the L4SM model could not assimilate microwave brightness temperature and model estimates would have come solely from the hydrological model forced with meteorological observations.
+Because this only affects two partial months, we chose to retain soil moisture and temperature estimates during this period, though this may result in slightly higher error or bias in our monthly DrylANNd carbon and water flux estimates for June and July 2019.

 Since the relationships between vegetation indices and ecosystem function can vary among different vegetation types (Wang et al., 2022), we used the 2020 fractional cover of annual and perennial grasses and forbs, trees, shrubs, litter, and bare ground from Rangeland Analysis version 3 (Jones et al., 2018; Allred et al., 2021) as static predictors.
 Rangeland Analysis fractional cover fuses Landsat and MODIS surface reflectance at ~30-meter resolution.
 For site-level model development, we averaged the fractional covers for all pixels within a 500-meter buffer around each eddy covariance tower.
-For regional analysis, we

-205 the fractional covers for all pixels within a 500-meter buffer around each eddy covariance tower.
 For regional analysis, we reprojected and resampled the 30-meter fractional cover to 0.0005° (~50 meter) resolution and then averaged the fractional cover of the 10,000 pixels falling within each 0.05° pixel of the MODIS CMG grid.